on-site/guards.js/README.markdown

 * **email**: Empty fields are valid, otherwise it must match a regex to ensure it looks like a valid email address.

+* **int**: This requires an argument specifying a min value, max value, or both min and max.
+Empty fields are valid, otherwise a number must be specified that is in range of the min and/or max.

 * **oneRequired**: This should be used with grouped = true.
 This specifies that at least 1 value exists (ie, is not null, undefined, or just whitespace).